ImpossiblePlayer/ImpossiblePlayer/README.md

 - 🌱 I’m currently learning Bootstrap framework
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ivanpronin1379@gmail.com, https://vk.com/impossible_player1337
+- I don't edit code on the Github, it's more convenient for me to edit code on my pc, and then commit it

 <!---
 ImpossiblePlayer/ImpossiblePlayer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.